 Educated at Princeton at a moment of withdrawal from the social realm into post-modern autonomy, Gans has spent her career seeking new forms for architecture’s social participation and engagement.
 From her masters’ thesis for a workers’ club in a shrinking post-industrial town to her current involvement in coastal resiliency, she has had tremendous impact on the contemporary community-based design movement.
 Much of Gans’ design work focuses on the challenges of housing, especially in relation to the underserved, where she has used her design speculation as a platform for policy change and the revitalization of communities.

 Cristina Zubillaga is an architectural designer and project manager at Gans studio, where she runs a series of single-family residential projects in the city and beyond.
 She is currently managing the design of coastal housing prototypes for the City's Build it Back project, as well as a prefabricated workforce housing development in East Hampton.

 Her education in construction management as well as architecture gives her a well-rounded grasp of the complexities of the construction process and its administration.
-In her previous employment she was exposed to projects of a large scale including the Florida International University Downtown Campus.
+In her previous employment she contributed her keen graphic sense and design expertise to large-scale projects, including the Florida International University Downtown Campus.

 Adam is a project architect at Gans studio currently managing design development and funding strategies for low income work force housing in Sag Harbor.

 Adam graduated magna cum laude from Catholic University and later received a Masters in Architecture from University of Pennsylvania.

 Micah is a project Architect at Gans studio with a strong background in design at a variety of scales.
 Micah is currently the lead designer on a brownstone renovation and addition in Brooklyn as well as managing construction administration on reconstructed homes in Sheepshead Bay through the Build it Back program.